33TU/socks6-relay/README.md

 # 🧦 socks-ipv6-relay

-A high-performance **SOCKS5 relay** that assigns a unique IPv6 address per connection from a given prefix.
+A high-performance **SOCKS4a/SOCKS5** relay that assigns a unique IPv6 address to each connection from a given prefix.

 > Useful for load distribution, IP rotation, and bypassing rate limits.